zvada/technology/docs/policy/external-oasis-repos.md

 * The requesting VO should only include targeted repositories they need to support their science.
 * The VO should understand that in the event of a reported security incident, the contents of this repository may be replaced with an empty directory and signed by the OSG repository key.
-This will be done after attempting to contact the VO first; the amount of time OSG will wait on an unresponsive VO will be based on the evaluation of the situation of the OSG Security officer.
+This will be done after attempting to contact the VO first; the amount of time OSG will wait on an unresponsive VO will be based on the evaluation of the situation of the OSG Security Team.
 * The VO is ultimately responsible for the contents of the repository.
 OSG provides a mirror.
 * If the external repository is *not* operated by the VO, OSG may work directly with the external repository maintainers.
 This is done for ease of operations and may be limited to day-to-day, non-security-related support.